meeok/ScriptFiles/README.md

 # ScriptFiles
-This repo is for my javascript files
+This repo is for javascript files